 If delivered in person, it will need to be between 9:00 AM and 4:30 PM, Monday to Friday excluding statutory holidays or other business closure periods.
 Hand delivered notices will be considered received on the business day of delivery.
 Notices sent by mail will be deemed to be received on the fifth day after mailed unless mail service is disrupted.
-Notices delivered by fax or e-mail will be deemed to be received on the next business day after the fax or e-mail is electronically confirmed as received.
+Notices delivered by fax or e-mail will be deemed to be received on the fax or e-mail will be deemed to be received.